reims2/reims2-docs/src/2024_bugs_investigated.md

 ### Investigation Process

-To determine if this is an issue specific to the new REIMS2 system, we compared the results with the old REIMS1 system.
+To determine if this is an issue specific to new REIMS2, we compared the results with the old REIMS1.

 - SKU 2752 was added to the REIMS1 system: